Most interesting landmarks of Angola

 - Palácio de Ferro – Luanda.
 Unusual, prefabricated structure, built around the 1890ies.
 Design of this ornate building is attributed to Gustav Eiffel.

-Described wonders of Angola
+Described landmarks of Angola

 This enormous country still is opening to the world – there is needed some time to recover after the terrible civil war.